 - Make sure any training you choose addresses the core aspects of a crisis management program.
 These include: the crisis team, the CM plan and document, the command center, a plan for dealing with the loss of human resources (as in a pandemic), mock emergency exercises, training and awareness, and program maintenance.

-Does MHA Consulting offer crisis management training and consultation?
-We do, and we’d be glad to talk to you if you’re interested in getting some support in this critical area.
+MHA Consulting offers crisis management training and consultation, and we would be glad to talk to anyone interested in obtaining support in this critical area.

-For more information on crisis management training and other hot topics in business continuity and IT/disaster recovery, check out the following recent posts from MHA Consulting and BCMMETRICS:
+For more information on crisis management training and other hot topics in business continuity and IT/disaster recovery, check out the following recent posts from MHA Consulting: